 In her important article, Shepard (2000) argues that traditional assessment structures originated in past models of curriculum and instruction which were popular in the early 1900s.
-These curricular models emphasized the work of psychologists like Thorndike and Skinner who viewed the process of learning as being grounded in the mechanistic view of behaviourism where learning is the result of the precise and controlled input of ‘knowledge’ and reinforced with rewards for correct responses.
+These curricular models emphasized the work of psychologists like Thorndike and Skinner (cite?) who viewed the process of learning as being grounded in the mechanistic view of behaviourism where learning is the result of the precise and controlled input of ‘knowledge’ and reinforced with rewards for correct responses.
 As such, instructors (appropriately) designed their assessments to align with the curricular goals of the time and assessed learning by determining whether or not a learner could provide the single correct response to a given question at a time removed from the instruction.
-However, in the latter half of the 20th century, when western psychologists discovered the ideas of Lev Vygotsky (who was actually a contemporary of the previously mentioned psychologists), curricula began to take a more social-constructivist approach that emphasized higher-order thinking, problem-solving in social contexts, and metacognitive skills over rote memorization.
+However, in the latter half of the 20th century, when western psychologists discovered the ideas of Lev Vygotsky (cite), who was a contemporary of the previously mentioned psychologists, that curricula began to take a more social-constructivist approach that emphasized higher-order thinking, problem-solving in social contexts, and metacognitive skills over rote memorization.
 Unfortunately, it seemed that the efficiencies of testing memory, recognition, and recall through selected-response tests were too deeply embedded in the practices of HE instructors who resisted changing their assessments to match the new curricular goals.

 Shepard argues for the need to integrate assessment and instruction in such a way as to engage learners in authentic performance tasks more suited to modern understandings of cognition.
-It appears now that, in the twenty years since Shepard wrote her paper, the goals of early 21st century curricula have continued to diverge from those of the 20th century with the World Economic Forum identifying competencies in collaboration, analytical thinking, creative problem-solving, and the continual learning as being priorities for 21st century employers (Forum, 2020).
-Consequently, models of assessment which prioritize testing skills in a manner aligned with 20th century curricular models are no longer adequate because they no longer align with the priorities of modern HE (Crooks, 1988
+It appears now that, in the 20 years since Shepard wrote her paper, the goals of early 21st century curricula have continued to diverge from those of the 20th century with the World Economic Forum identifying competencies in collaboration, analytical thinking, creative problem-solving, and the continual learning as being priorities for 21st-century employers (Forum, 2020).
+Consequently, models of assessment that prioritize testing skills in a manner aligned with 20th century curricular models are no longer adequate because they no longer align with the priorities of modern HE (Crooks, 1988).).

 Purpose of the Research

-Following previous research by DeLuca and colleagues (DeLuca, Valiquette, et al., 2016; DeLuca, LaPointe-McEwan, et al., 2016a; DeLuca et al., 2021) in the K-12 sector, and Massey et al (2020) in the higher education sector, the purpose of this research is to investigate current assessment literacies andpractices among higher education instructors and the impacts of those approaches on learners.
-In order tto better respond to actual assessment practices, it is critical to understand the conceptions of HE instructors with respect to assessment (DeLuca et al., 2021; Offerdahl & Tomanek, 2011).
-Similarly, due to the significant influence assessment practices have on learners and learning, understanding the relationship between instructors’ assessment conceptions and practices and the experience of learners will be important in order to provide a foundation for moving into the remainder of the 21st century with assessment practices aligned with both pedagogical models and learner contexts.
+Following previous research by DeLuca and colleagues (DeLuca, Valiquette, et al., 2016; DeLuca, LaPointe-McEwan, et al., 2016a; DeLuca et al., 2021) in the K-12 sector and Massey et al (2020) in the higher education sector, the purpose of this research is to investigate current frameworks in assessment literacy and assessment practices among higher education instructors and the impacts of those on learners.
+To better respond to assessment practices, it is critical to understand the conceptions and understandings of HE instructors with respect to assessment (DeLuca et al., 2021; Offerdahl & Tomanek, 2011).
+Similarly, due to the significant influence that assessment practices have on learners and learning, understanding the relationship between instructors’ assessment conceptions and practices and the experience of learners will be important to provide a foundation for moving into the remainder of the 21st century with assessment practices aligned with both pedagogical models and learner contexts.

 Structure of the Paper

-This paper will begin with establishing a clear definition of assessment followed by an analysis of the literature related to the concept of assessment literacy (AL) (DeLuca et al., 2019) as it relates to the approaches to assessment (DeLuca, LaPointe-McEwan, et al., 2016a) taken by HE instructors and the perceptions and experiences of HE learners.
-The last section will introduce a framework for understanding assessment in HE, situated within Biggs’ (1999, 1993) 3P model of teaching and learning, and research questions which emerge from the literature.
+This paper will begin with establishing a clear definition of assessment followed by an analysis of the literature related to the concept of assessment literacy (AL) (DeLuca et al., 2019) as it relates to the approaches to assessment (DeLuca et al., 2016a) taken by HE instructors and the perceptions and experiences of HE learners.
+The last section will introduce a framework for understanding assessment in HE, situated within Biggs’ (1999, 1993) 3P model of teaching and learning, and research questions that emerge from the literature.

 Defining Assessment